Chapter 2:

 Ouch… Did I just scare her?
 Me?
 I froze as if someone had slapped holy water onto my face.

 Her eyes lifted to mine, and my entire brain short-circuited.
-She had beautiful eyes.
-Not sparkling nor bright, but deep.
-Like they were holding entire oceans of things she refused to say.
+She had beautiful, sorrowful eyes.
+They were holding entire oceans of things she refused to say.
 Eyes that apologized even when she wasn’t at fault.
-Her hair tied low, her expression was soft but tired.
-Tired in a way people get when life has punched them too many times and they stopped asking why.
+Her pink hair was tied low.

 ‘I didn’t mean to interrupt.
 My love.
 Please forgive me.’

 It slipped out.
 A stupid habit leftover from scripture readings where we call the congregation “beloved”.
+Specially elderly and children.
 People outside of Japan of course use it in everyday greeting.
 But with her, it sounded wrong.
 Or worse, intimate.
 My ears burned at her horrified reaction.

 After losing command over my words and practically being flustered like a little boy who confess to their crush, I managed to apologize.
 Eventually.
 The cats stared at me judgmentally.
 I deserved that.

-After finding out that she can speak English, I asked her if I could bounce my Japanese learning with her, but she looked like she wanted to run off.
-Though, even after glaring at me like I did something wrong as if I have just kicked the cats, her voice was soft and patient.
+After learning that she can speak English, I asked her if I could bounce my Japanese learning with her, but she looked like she wanted to run off.
+Though, even after glaring at me like I kicked the cats, her voice was soft and patient.

 She nodded and was still guarded.
 Just a small bow of greeting.
 No smile.